SeaUrc/geoguessrCollect/README.md

-# Street View Geolocation Predictor
+# Street View Location Predictor

 This project implements a Convolutional Neural Network (CNN) using TensorFlow/Keras to predict **latitude and longitude** from **street-level panoramic images**.
 The images are preprocessed and fed into the CNN for a regression task.